Liver transplantation: Screening for donors

 Living donor transplantation is a multidisciplinary approach.
 All living liver donors undergo medical evaluation.
-Every hospital which performs transplants has dedicated nurses that provide specific information about the procedure and answer questions that families may have.
-During the evaluation process, confidentiality is assured on the potential donor.
+Every hospital that performs transplants has dedicated nurses who provide specific information about the procedure and answer questions that families may have.
+During the evaluation process, confidentiality is assured for the potential donor.
 Every effort is made to ensure that organ donation is not made by coercion from other family members.
-The transplant team provides both the donor and family thorough counseling and support which continues until full recovery is made.
+The transplant team provides both the donor and family with thorough counseling and support, which continues until full recovery is made.

 All donors are assessed medically to ensure that they can undergo the surgery.
-Blood type of the donor and recipient must be compatible but not always identical.
-Other things assessed prior to surgery include the anatomy of the donor liver.
-However, even with mild variations in blood vessels and bile duct, surgeons today are able to perform transplantation without problems.
+Blood type of the donor and recipient must be compatible, but not always identical.
+Other things assessed before surgery include the anatomy of the donor liver.
+However, even with mild variations in blood vessels and bile duct, surgeons today can perform transplantation without problems.
 The most important criterion for a living liver donor is to be in excellent health.

 Post-transplant immunosuppression

 Like most other allografts, a liver transplant will be rejected by the recipient unless immunosuppressive drugs are used.
 The immunosuppressive regimens for all solid organ transplants are fairly similar, and a variety of agents are now available.
-Most liver transplant recipients receive corticosteroids plus a calcineurin inhibitor such as tacrolimus or ciclosporin, (also spelled cyclosporine and cyclosporin) plus a purine antagonist such as mycophenolate mofetil.
+Most liver transplant recipients receive corticosteroids plus a calcineurin inhibitor such as tacrolimus or ciclosporin (also spelled cyclosporine and cyclosporin) plus a purine antagonist such as mycophenolate mofetil.
 Clinical outcome is better with tacrolimus than with ciclosporin during the first year of liver transplantation.
-If the patient has a co-morbidity such as active hepatitis B, high doses of hepatitis B immunoglubins are administrated in liver transplant patients.
+If the patient has a co-morbidity such as active hepatitis B, high doses of hepatitis B immunoglobulins are administered in liver transplant patients.

 Due to both the pharmacological immunosuppression and the immunosuppression of underlying liver disease, vaccinations against vaccination-preventable diseases are highly recommended before and after liver transplantation.
+Multiple doses of the COVID-19 vaccine lead to a continuous increase in antibody response.
+Predictors of a weaker antibody response are chronic kidney disease and metabolic etiology for liver transplantation.
 Vaccine hesitancy in transplant recipients is less than in the general population.
+Vaccinations are preferably administered to the recipient before the transplant, as post-transplant immunosuppression leads to reduced vaccine effectiveness.

 Liver transplantation is unique in that the risk of chronic rejection also decreases over time, although the great majority of recipients need to take immunosuppressive medication for the rest of their lives.
-It is possible to be slowly taken off anti rejection medication but only in certain cases.
-It is theorized that the liver may play a yet-unknown role in the maturation of certain cells pertaining to the immune system.
+It is possible to be slowly taken off anti-rejection medication, but only in certain cases.
+It is theorized that the liver may play an unknown role in the maturation of certain cells of the immune system.
 There is at least one study by Thomas E. Starzl's team at the University of Pittsburgh which consisted of bone marrow biopsies taken from such patients which demonstrate genotypic chimerism in the bone marrow of liver transplant recipients.